Expert medical and surgical care in Thailand

 Weeks 6–12

 Progressive strengthening and balance exercises continue.
-By twelve weeks most patients walk comfortably without aids and return to low-impact activities — swimming, cycling, golf, and hiking.
+By twelve weeks most patients walk comfortably without aids and return to low-impact activities1 (swimming, cycling, golf, and hiking).
 Final review confirms stable implant fixation and cleared activity levels.

-Pain Relief Significant improvement for the vast majority
+Pain Relief Significant improvement for the vast majority2

 6–12 Weeks Return to comfortable daily activity